Leader of the Opposition (Barbados)

-The Leader of the Opposition of Barbados is the Member of Parliament who leads the Official Opposition in the Barbados Parliament.
-The Leader of the Opposition is the leader of the largest political party in the House of Assembly of Barbados that is not in government.
+The leader of the opposition of Barbados is the Member of Parliament who leads the Official Opposition in the Barbados Parliament.
+The leader of the opposition is the leader of the largest political party in the House of Assembly of Barbados that is not in government.

 Overview

-The political party or coalition that wins a majority of seats in Parliament forms the government headed by a Prime Minister of Barbados.
-The political party with the second-largest majority forms the Official Opposition whose leader as the Leader of the Opposition.
+The political party or coalition that wins a majority of seats in Parliament forms the government headed by a prime minister.
+The political party with the second-largest majority forms the official opposition whose leader as the leader of the opposition.

+The office was established alongside ministerial cabinet in 1954.
+Fred Goddard was the first leader of the opposition.